 2. Capital One Bank Data Breach – 100 million User’s Information

-In a case that is considered as one of the biggest data breaches ever by CNN Business – a hacker named Paige Thompson, aged all of 33, breached over 100 million Capital One ac accounts: about 100 million people in the United States and 6 million people in Canada were affected by this breach.
+In a case that is considered as one of the biggest data breaches ever by CNN Business – a hacker named Paige Thompson, aged 33, breached over 100 million Capital One ac accounts: about 100 million people in the United States and 6 million people in Canada were affected by this breach.

-What is interesting to see is that the Thompson didn’t even try to hide her identity, and was actively communicating about the act on GitHub and Slack.
+What is interesting to see is that Thompson didn’t even try to hide her identity, and was actively communicating about the act on GitHub and Slack.

 This information was taken from the application data.
 Which raised alarm among the other players in this space and raised the question as to how to mitigate such risk.
 It has become the number one priority to try and eliminate such data breaches, and also how to make it harder to sell such stolen info in the “Dark Net.”

 Financial institutions need to go beyond the detection of fraud, as it is too late to reverse the damage then.
 Fraud prediction and pattern detection is an important element in the tool kit for the fraud examiners.
 Instead of an investigation post facto, when the damage is done.
 When there is a pattern it should be reported to avoid a larger scheme.